-Fig. 6.
-Parking System Description for the Example Shown in Figure 3.
+Figure 6: Parking System Description for the Example Shown in Figure 3.

 '''

 1 import edu.vanderbilt.isis.chariot.smartparkingiotpaper.

-2 package edu.vanderbilt.isis.chariot.smartparkingiotpaper {
+package edu.vanderbilt.isis.chariot.smartparkingiotpaper {

 nodeCategory CameraNode {

-3

-// Template for Wi-Fi enabled (wireless IP)
+Template for Wi-Fi enabled (wireless IP)

-4

-// camera nodes.
+camera nodes

-5

-6

 nodeTemplate wifi_cam {

-7

 memory 32 MB

-8
+6

 storage 1024 MB

 // 1 GB external

 9

-}

 10

 }

 11

+12

+13

 nodeCategory ProcessingNode {

-13

-Template for Edison nodes.
+Template for Edison

-nodeTemplate edison {

 14

 15

+16

+nodeTemplate edison {

 memory 1024 MB

 // 1 GB

-16

 storage 4096 MB

 // 4 GB

 17

-}

 18

+19

 }

-19

 20

 nodeCategory TerminalNode {

 21

-// Template for entry termial nodes.

 22

-nodeTemplate entry_terminal {

-23

-// 1 GB

-// 8 GB

-memory 1024 MB
+termial nodes

 24

+25

 storage 8192 MB

-}
+// 8 GB

 26

 }

-27 }

 '''

-Fig. 7.
-Snippet of Node Categories and Node Templates Declarations.
+Figure 7: Snippet of Node Categories and Node Templates Declarations.

-Since CHARIOT does not explicitly model nodes at design-time, it uses the concept of node template to represent the types of nodes that can belong to a category.
-A node category is thus a collection of node templates, where a node template is a collection of generic information, such as specifications of memory, storage, devices, available software artifacts, supported operating system, and available communication middleware.
+egory3 is thus a collection of node templates, where a node template is a collection of generic information, such as specifications of memory, storage, devices, available software artifacts, supported operating system, and available communication middleware.
 A node template can be associated with any node that is an instance of the node template.
 When a node joins a cluster at runtime the only information it needs to provide (beyond node-specific network information) is which node template it is an instance of.